ppgcourseUB/ppgcourse2023/BioinformaticsPrimer&dataFormats/README.md

 Instructor: **Cinta Pegueroles Queralt**

-In this session we will leran som basic bash commands.
+In this session we will learn some basic bash commands.
 First we will create the folders architecture that we will use in the two sessions:

 ```
 mkdir session1